Siong23/ros-security/milestones/readme.md

 # To be done in the future
 -	Attacks not done before, use new attack to get new data
 -	Consider working on ML model for those new attacks

+# What have been done in week 3
+- Focused on attak called MITM where it is a message manipulation attack
+- Cleaned the MITM dataset
+- Try to follow Nawfal's code